DuncanCragg/OnexOS/README-App.md

    LinkCraft, but people install apps all the time, so that's not a huge blocker

 See a further elaboration here: http://object.network/other-open-metaverses.html

-### What's the business model?

-There is none.
-Free and Open software and protocols.
-No adverts.

 ____________________________________